 London School of Finance and Law (LSFL) offers a wide range of courses in finance and tax law that can be taken alongside your professional qualification studies elsewhere.

-You can apply for LSFL membership here.
+You can register as an LSFL student here.

 Image: NDABCREATIVITY / Adobe Stock